Analysis | The right’s rationalization of Putin colors the Russia-Ukraine tension

 What really shifted how partisans view Russia, though, was not Putin’s efforts to influence Europe but, instead, the United States.
 The brief war with Georgia that occurred in 2008 prompted a spike in the number of Americans who saw Russia’s power as a threat to the United States, as did the seizure of Crimea.
 After each of those incidents, the increase was seen among both Democrats and Republicans, according to Pew Research Center polling.

-It wasn’t until the 2016 election, when Putin and Russia sought to influence the outcome on behalf of Donald Trump (who’d similarly excused Putin’s assassination efforts) that a partisan gulf emerged.
+It wasn’t until the 2016 election, when Putin and Russia sought to influence the outcome on behalf of Trump (who’d similarly excused Putin’s assassination efforts) that a partisan gulf emerged.
 Suddenly, Democrats were far more likely to see Russia as a threat than were Republicans.
 In fact, Republican concern about Russian influence decreased in the wake of those revelations.

 This isn’t just about the Democratic response to the interference effort.
 In August, YouGov conducted polling on behalf of the Economist that asked Americans how they viewed various world leaders.
 Republicans were more likely to say they viewed Putin at least somewhat favorably than they were to say the same of Biden.
 Among those who reported having voted for Trump last year, twice as many viewed Putin with at least some favorability.

 In the abstract, one can chalk this up to the fervor of partisan sentiment or to the Republican Party’s increasing antipathy to liberal elections.
-But that Newsmax’s elevation of Putin and Tucker Carlson’s defense of his geopolitics emerge now removes the discussion from the abstract.
+But that Newsmax’s elevation of Putin and Carlson’s defense of his geopolitics emerge now removes the discussion from the abstract.
 Government officials believe that Putin has designs on Ukraine more broadly than just protecting its base in Crimea — which, again, Russia already controls.
-It’s certainly true that those officials might be wrong and it’s certainly true that there are officials and politicians on both sides of the aisle who are eager to embrace a military solutions to problems.
+It’s certainly true that those officials might be wrong, and it’s certainly true that there are officials and politicians on both sides of the aisle who are eager to embrace military solutions to problems.
 But if Russia does invade Ukraine with precisely the sort of ambition that Carlson went to great lengths to deny, how will Newsmax readers and Fox News viewers consider any American response?

 Putin’s goal in seeding conflict during the 2016 election was to amplify divisions in American politics.
 Five years later, that effort has generated a weird side effect: It seems also to have widened the gap on perceptions of Putin himself.
 If Russia further invades Ukraine, there will be a lot of Americans who are primed to take Russia’s side.